Johnlon/spam-1/docs/register_file.md

 ## Alternative Implementations

-I mentioned earlier that a register file could of course be created with more primitive components than the 74HCT670; it could be created with some flipflops.
+I mentioned earlier that a register file could of course be created with more primitive components than the 74HCT670; it could be created with some flipflops or latches.
 Using flipflops would avoid the feedback problem mentioned above but I would still need to contruct a `triple port` module so I need more that just 8 eight bit flip flops.

 Some suitable devices might be ...